MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

   - ignite-2023
 ---

-# How to import and export data using Azure Storage in Azure Database for PostgreSQL - Flexible Server
+# How to import and export data using pg_azure_storage extension in Azure Database for PostgreSQL - Flexible Server

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]